About design parts

 Grouping items within a meaningful design part structure makes it easier for people to understand how things fit together and what role they have to play in the success of the project/stream.

 Dimensions CM creates the top-level design part of the product when you define the product.
-For more details about defining products, see the Administration Console online help.
+For details about defining products, see Set up the process model.

 Design part relationships